Sales promotion: Definition

+The impact of sales promotions may be short-lived unless supported by broader marketing efforts that foster long-term customer relationships and brand loyalty.

+Types

 Consumer sales promotions are short-term techniques designed to achieve short-term objectives, such as to stimulate a purchase, encourage store traffic or simply to build excitement for a product or brand.
 Traditional sales promotions techniques include: